yujinchoi-94/TIL/java/effective-java/item4.md

   - Because the explicit constructor is private, it is inaccessible outside the class.
 The `AssertionError` isn't strictly required, but it provides insurance in the case the constructor is accidentally invoked from within the class.

+- Side effect

-- As a side effect, this idiom also prevents the class from being subclassed.
+  - this idiom also prevents the class from being subclassed.
 All constructors must invoke a superclass constructor, explicitly or implicitly, and a subclass would have no accessible superclass constructor to invoke.

 <details>
   <summary>Utility classes should not have public constructors (from sonar qube coding rules)</summary>

   Utility classes, which are collections of static members, are not meant to be instantiated.
 Even abstract utility classes, which can be extended, should not have public constructors.